 Roles and functions

-The Commonwealth Ombudsman has seven major functions:
+The Commonwealth Ombudsman has the following major functions:

 - complaint investigations

 - oversight of the Commonwealth Public Interest Disclosure Scheme

 - accepting and responding to reports of serious abuse within Defence